odee0405/Ankara-India-Startup-Funding/README.md

 ## Business Understanding
 India has become an attractive location for investors and has seen a number of successful startups achieve the coveted "unicorn" status.
 To guide our quest for the best course of action as an upcoming startup, we asked a few questions which we will attempt to answer using the data on hand.

-- Does the age of the  startup affect the funding received?
-- Which sectors received the most funding?
+1. Which company received the most funding?
-- Does the number of founders affect the funding received?**
-- At what stage do startups receive the most funding?
-- Does the location affect the funding received?
+2. Which company received the lowest amount of funding?
+3. Which Sector received the highest amount of funding?
-- Which sector received the lowest amount of funding?
+4. Which Sector received the lowest amount of funding?
-- Which HeadQuarters recorded the highest amount of funding received?
+5. Which HeadQuarters recorded the highest amount of funding received?
+6. What is the total amount funding received each year?
-- What is the average amount of funding received in top ten sectors?
+7. what is the average amount received in 2019, 2020 and 2021
-- How many companies received funding in each year?
+8. How many companies were funded in the year 2019, 2020 and 2021?
+9. At what stage do startups receive the most funding?
+10. Does the location affect the funding received?.